 All College of Business students may use the BLB Trading Room, a state-of-the-art research facility equipped with 12 terminals running Bloomberg Professional software.
 This gives students access to real-time market data, news and analysis, as well as the opportunity to earn Bloomberg Certification through the self-paced courses available through the terminals.

-You will need to complete the admission requirements for the Toulouse Graduate School® and provide the following materials to the College of Business:
+You will need to complete the admission requirements for the Toulouse Graduate School® and the G. Brint Ryan College of Business.

 You must meet the admission requirements of the Toulouse Graduate School® and the following program requirements:

 Satisfying these criteria does not guarantee admission to the doctoral program.
 All documents undergo a stringent review process.
 The director of Ph.D. programs and research will notify you if you have been accepted into the program.